zlog-in/btc-vs-gold/README.md

 ### Data Fetching Strategy

-The app uses **Incremental Static Regeneration (ISR)** to update data once every 24 hours:
+The app uses **client-side data fetching** with a manual refresh button:

-1. On the first request, Next.js fetches data from APIs
+1. On page load, the app fetches initial data from the `/api/refresh` endpoint
-2. The page is pre-rendered and cached
+2. Data is displayed with Bitcoin and Gold market information
-3. For the next 24 hours, visitors see the cached version (instant load)
-4. After 24 hours, Next.js revalidates the data in the background
-5. New visitors get the updated data
+3. Click the 🆚 button to fetch fresh data on-demand
+4. The button changes to ⏳ while loading
+5. All data updates instantly when the request completes

 This approach:
+- Gives you control over when to fetch fresh data
+- Provides instant updates when you need them
-- Keeps API calls minimal (stays within free tier limits)
+- Stays within free tier limits (no automatic polling)
-- Provides fast page loads
-- Ensures data is fresh (updated daily)
+- Shows real-time data whenever you refresh

 ### Market Cap Calculation